haxiomic/haxe-glsl-parser/NOTES.md

 - A constant expression includes all basic types and user define types!
 So ```uniform vec2 x[NewThing(3).len];``` is valid as is something awful like.
 The result should be a basic type

 #Notes
+- Another approach would be to make preprocessor tokens part of the syntax tree and then handle them in Eval -> this would allow preprocessor directives to remain in the source
 ````
 const struct NewThing{
   int len;